discord-net/Discord.Net/docs/guides/commands/commands.md

 @Discord.Commands and ensure the class inherits from
 @Discord.Commands.TypeReader.

-Next, satisfy the `TypeReader` class by overriding the [Read] method.
+Next, satisfy the `TypeReader` class by overriding the [ReadAsync] method.

 >[!NOTE]
 >In many cases, Visual Studio can fill this in for you, using the